 Visit Tours and its architecture full of history

 First of all, there is its historical heritage.
-The birthplace of Balzac is proud of its ‘Cathedral’ and ‘Plumereau’ quarters, which take visitors on a wonderful journey back in time.
-The narrow cobbled streets, half-timbered houses and the stone façade of the monumental Saint-Gatien Cathedral give the city a charming medieval air.
+The birthplace of Balzac (more than fifty books to read) is proud of its old quarters, which take visitors on a wonderful journey back in time in France.
+Explore the narrow cobbled streets, half-timbered french houses and the stone façade of the monumental Saint-Gatien Cathedral, which give the city a charming medieval air.

-For night owls, a stopover in Tours also gives them an opportunity to treat themselves to a show, an evening in one of the many bars and cafés in the Old Town or a front seat at the sound and light show projected onto the cathedral façade every evening in the summer.
+For night owls, a stopover in Tours also gives them an opportunity to treat themselves to a show, an evening in one of the many bars and cafés in the Old Town or a front seat at the free sound and light show projected onto the Fine Art Museum façade every evening in the summer.

 Some more pictures of Tours:

 Tours is the ideal place to spend a night as it is situated close to the main Loire Valley chateaux, along the Loire by bike trail, along the GR3 pedestrian route and on the way to Santiago de Compostela!

 Book tickets, guided tour, day trip, activities for groups: www.tours-tourisme.fr/en +033 (0)2 47 70 37 37